 Too soon for some history about Tucson?

 In my first post about this trip, I wrote a bit of a cautionary travel tale based, in part, on my experiences on this last full travel day.
 The lesson is, “Be prepared.”
-Although you might be driving on numbered U.S. routes, you will likely drive scores of miles on two lane roads with little or no traffic and face long stretches with no place to stop for gas, food, or a toilet.
+Although you might be driving on numbered U S routes, in the American west, you’ll likely drive scores of miles on two lane roads with little or no traffic and long stretches with no place to stop for gas, food, or a toilet.

-As we set out together on this drive, it strikes me that it’s just going to be a long haul of about 300 miles and nearly five hours to Sedona with my only stop at the first gas station I reached and nothing in the way of photos to break the monotony.
-To pass the time, I’ll share some or Tucson’s history that I haven’t yet reported.
+As we set out together on this drive, it strikes me that Sedona is a long haul of about 300 miles and nearly five hours.
+With my only stop coming at the first gas station I reached and nothing in the way of photos to break the monotony, I’ll pass the time by sharing some of Tucson’s history that I haven’t yet reported.
 Skip ahead if you prefer.

 How old is it?